EmdadHaque/MyResume/projects/deploy_app_to_azure_vms.md

 There are several ways to do this:

    - **VM Applications**
-      - This is a built-in feature for Azure VMs
+      - This is a built-in feature for Azure VMs which allows installation of applications via the VM App Extension.
+This can be used to add apps when creating a VM or to existing VMs, using the Azure Portal and PowerShell.

    - **Run Commands**
       - This is the modern way of deploying apps at the time of writing.